Zuricho/WavEncrypt/README.md

 conda install huggingface_hub -c conda-forge  # this might not needed now
 ```

-For wavmark, the paramaters are directly downloaded from HuggingFace: https://huggingface.co/M4869/WavMark
+For wavmark, the paramaters are directly downloaded from HuggingFace: https://huggingface.co/M4869/WavMark.
+Parameters are stored in the folder `wavmark_params`.

 # Usage